cab-1729/Pandoc-Themes/README.md

 ## Features not supported
 + Highlight - Pandoc does not support highlight
 + Footnotes - Typora and Pandoc deal with footnotes in very different ways, hence this feature is not implemented.
++ Lists nested further than level 4 (unless explicitly designed in the source theme)